Update, February 4th 2026: TypingDNA SMS+ just released publicly. Check it out!

 - Using it requires offering alternatives, informing users, mittigate risks, updating risk assessments, and maintaining a migration plan.

-- Hardening your SMS flow and adding layered security like TypingDNA SMS+ can reduce exposure while you transition.
+- Hardening your SMS flow and adding layered security like TypingDNA SMS+ is a practical solution, mitigating risks by detecting abnormal user behavior.

 - There is no need to start from scratch.
 TypingDNA SMS+ can be integrated quickly to secure the SMS channel you already use.